Struggling French tech group Atos weighs financial lifelines

-PARIS, May 6 — Struggling French tech group Atos, an Olympics partner and key French defence contractor, said today it would make a decision on financial restructuring offers by May 31.
+PARIS, May 7 — Struggling French tech group Atos, an Olympics partner and key French defence contractor, said yesterday it would choose between rivals offers for a financial rescue by May 31.

-Atos said in a statement today that its board had received four financial restructuring offers yesterday.
+Atos said yesterday its board had received four financial restructuring offers the previous day.

 The proposals were made by US investment firm Bain Capital, Czech billionaire Daniel Kretinsky’s Equity Investment, top shareholder Onepoint, and a group of bondholders and banks.